werleycordeiro/Dynamic_Nelson_Siegel_Svensson_Kalman_Filter/README.rst

 Features
 --------

-* Python implementation of the Dynamic-Nelson-Siegel curve (three factors) with Kalman filter
+* Python implementation of the Dynamic Nelson-Siegel curve (three factors) with Kalman filter
-* Python implementation of the Dynamic-Nelson-Siegel-Svensson curve (four factors) with Kalman filter
+* Python implementation of the Dynamic Nelson-Siegel-Svensson curve (four factors) with Kalman filter
 * Forecasting the yield curve is availabe
 * Loglikelihood is availabe in order to optimize.minimize the function